sdat2/seager19/docs/MRes.md

 My MSci Project <https://bit.ly/msci-report>
 showed that you can predict the responsiveness of a coastline to a windstess fairly well with a very simple physical model.
-To properly cacluate the return period for a given coastline, quite a lot of data is required.
-In fact, if we consider a single point at the coast, it may take roughly 1 million years to properly converge to an extreme value distribution.
-Theforefore, ways to pool data from different points along the coast would probably be neccessary to be able to achieve anything reliable within reasonable computational expense.